Odd Jobs revisited

 More Than A Cone

-I’m excited to be part of this year’s More Than A Cone fundraiser on behalf of animal welfare in Southern California.
+It was exciting to take part in this year’s More Than A Cone fundraiser on behalf of animal welfare in Southern California.

 One of MTAC’s fundraising activities is an auction of art using the “cone of shame” — that lampshade looking thing that pets have to wear to keep them from bothering their injuries.
 The organization supplies the cones and the artists do the rest.
 Here are the pieces I donated.